Learn

 Try it in the simulator.

-Use ZEROHUE to observe live context, place the order type that fits the setup, and review the outcome without funding an exchange account.
+Use ZEROHUE to watch the live market, place the order type that fits the setup, and review the outcome without funding an exchange account.

 Open Simulator